getdokan/plugin-developer-course/docs/COURSE-LINKS.md

 ---

-*This reference guide is maintained internally and is based on publicly available information from rtCamp's Engineering Basics course.*
+*This reference guide is maintained internally for weDevs developer onboarding.*